+31 SEC.
+26. Section 18807 of the Government Code is repealed.
 SEC.
-32. Section 18807 of the Government Code is repealed.
-SEC.
-33. Section 18900 of the Government Code is amended to read:
+33.

-- 18900. (a) Eligible lists shall be established as a result of free competitive examinations open to persons who lawfully may be appointed to any position within the class for which these examinations are held and who meet the minimum qualifications requisite to the performance of the duties of that position as prescribed by the specifications for the class or by rule. - (b) The department may limit the size of candidate groups in entry-level and nonpromotional examinations when doing so would be in the best interest of the state and effective competition can occur among a smaller number of applicants. - SEC.
-34. Section 18900.5 of the Government Code is amended to read: - 38 18900.5.
-For purposes of this part, "designated appointing power" means an appointing power designated by the department under Section 18930.5.
+18900. (a) Eligible lists shall be established as a result of free competitive examinations open to persons who lawfully may be appointed to any position within the class for which these examinations are held and who meet the minimum qualifications requisite to the performance of the duties of that position as prescribed by the specifications for the class or by rule.

+1 (b) The department may limit the size of candidate groups in 2 entry-level and nonpromotional examinations when doing so would 3 be in the best interest of the state and effective competition can 4 occur among a smaller number of applicants.

+- SEC.
+28. Section 18900.5 of the Government Code is amended to read: - 8 18900.5.
+For purposes of this part, "designated appointing 9 power" means an appointing power designated by the department 10 under Section 18930.5.

-- 18900.6. (a) The department may authorize the use of skills-based certification for information technology classifications if all of the following conditions are satisfied: - (1) There is a job analysis that meets legal standards. - (2) The class is used on a servicewide basis. - (3) The class is broad and includes a number of distinct assignments. - (4) It is in the best interest of the state to use skills-based certification. - (b) For purposes of this section, "skills-based certification" means the creation of a unique certification list for each vacancy within a class.
+- 12 SEC.
+29. Section 18900.6 of the Government Code is amended to read: - 18900.6. (a) The department may authorize the use of skills-based certification for information technology classifications if all of the following conditions are satisfied: - (1) There is a job analysis that meets legal standards. - (2) The class is used on a servicewide basis. - (3) The class is broad and includes a number of distinct assignments. - (4) It is in the best interest of the state to use skills-based certification. - (b) For purposes of this section, "skills-based certification" means the creation of a unique certification list for each vacancy within a class.
 Skills-based certification is created by weighting the scores attained by competitors of all measured knowledge, skills, and abilities to reflect their relative importance to the job, as identified by a job analysis for each vacancy.
-Skills-based certification shall replace the single eligible list for a classification with-an a unique list of eligible individuals for each vacancy.
+Skills-based certification shall replace the single eligible list for a classification with a unique list of eligible individuals for each vacancy.
 Skills-based certification shall determine the order of individuals on a certification list; it shall not affect the rules for using certification lists. - (c) The department shall also promulgate regulations specifying how skills-based certification shall be implemented.
-Among other things, these regulations shall include provisions to ensure fairness to all candidates and prevent improper manipulation. - SEC.
-36. Section 18903 of the Government Code is amended to read: - 18903. (a) For each class there shall be maintained a general reemployment list consisting of the names of all persons who have occupied positions with probationary or permanent status in the class and who have been legally laid off or demoted in lieu of layoff. - (b) Within one year from the date of his or her resignation in good standing, or his or her voluntary demotion, the name of an employee who had probationary or permanent status may be placed on the general reemployment list with the consent of the appointing power and the department.
+Among other things, these regulations shall include provisions to ensure fairness to all candidates and prevent improper manipulation.

+39 SEC.
+30. Section 18903 of the Government Code is amended 40 to read:

+18903. (a) For each class there shall be maintained a general reemployment list consisting of the names of all persons who have occupied positions with probationary or permanent status in the class and who have been legally laid off or demoted in lieu of layoff.

+(b) Within one year from the date of his or her resignation in good standing, or his or her voluntary demotion, the name of an employee who had probationary or permanent status may be placed on the general reemployment list with the consent of the appointing power and the department.
 The general reemployment list may also contain the names of persons placed thereon by the department in accordance with other provisions of this part.